ScienceComputing/NGSOmics_Programming/README.md

 # LearnBioinformatics

-This repository contains coding pratice I learn from cutting-edge bioinformatics workshop, reference, and other resources outside my school classes.
+This repository contains coding practice I learn from cutting-edge bioinformatics workshop, reference, and other resources outside my school classes.